Disclaimer: I don't own anything but those poor words

 "What can possibly beat that?"
 I enquire truly intrigued.

 "You'll see…" he says with a mischievous smile.
-"You can't keep it though, I need you to understand that."
+He suddenly turns very serious "You can't keep it though, I need you to understand that."

 "I'd never had pegged you for cheap," I joke.